 4. Don’t rush into paying upfront

-The rapid spread of the Coronavirus outbreak is being used by fraudsters to persuade targets into taking immediate action.
+Because the rapid spread of the Coronavirus outbreak is affecting many services around the world, including money transfers, fraudsters are using the situation to persuade targets into taking immediate action.
 If the sender of the communication in question insists that you “pay now” or before a specified deadline, this should raise a red flag.

 Don’t be pressured into making a payment.
 Give yourself the time you need to investigate or think it over.
 Talk about it with a friend to gain some objectivity over the transaction, weighing up the pros and cons before you go through with it.